If you use this software for academic research, please quote:

 This software was developed by the modelling team of the IMNC laboratory near Paris, France, during a research project funded by the IN2P3 and INSB Institutes of the CNRS and by the Universities Paris Diderot-Paris 7 and Paris South-11.

-We thank the Laboratory of Pathology of the Saint-Louis Hospital in Paris (France) (especially Philippe Bertheau, David Ameisen and Fatiha Bouhidel) for the kind access to their slide scanners, and Marc Lartaud and Alexandre Granier from Montpellier RIO Imaging, Christophe Klein from the Cordeliers Research Center, and Chloé Gerin now at the IPN and at IDES for tests, bug reports, and suggesting improvements.
+We thank the Laboratory of Pathology of the Saint-Louis Hospital in Paris (France) (especially Philippe Bertheau, David Ameisen and Fatiha Bouhidel) for the kind access to their slide scanners, and Marc Lartaud and Alexandre Granier from Montpellier RIO Imaging, Christophe Klein from the Cordeliers Research Center, Chloé Gerin now at the ASN, Philippe Mailly from the CIRB, Andrija Stajduhar from the Montreal Neurological Institute and Hospital, Yipei Song from the University of Virginia (USA), and Sander W. van der Laan from the Centraal Diagnostisch Laboratorium of the University Medical Center Utrecht for tests, bug reports, and suggesting improvements.

 Contact: Christophe Deroulers

-Hamamatsu, NanoZoomer, Linux, Mac OS X and Windows are registered trademarks of their respective owners.
+Hamamatsu, NanoZoomer, Linux, Mac OS and Windows are registered trademarks of their respective owners.